 In these core types of the transformer, windings are surrounded by the core.
-So, it requires huge amount of copper coil and laminated materials.
+So, it requires a huge amount of copper coil and laminated materials.

 II.
 Sandwich types of the Winding:

 Sandwich types of winding are used in shell types winding.
 In shell-type winding, the primary and secondary winding is placed on the central limb.